-Warilla beach is almost 2 km long, protected by prominent headlands.
+Warilla Beach is almost 2 km long, protected by prominent headlands.
 Lifeguards patrol the beach from September to April.

-The Beach Suitability Grade of Good indicates microbial water quality is considered suitable for swimming most of the time but may be susceptible to pollution after rain, with several potential sources of faecal contamination.
+The Beach Suitability Grade of Very Good indicates microbial water quality is considered suitable for swimming almost all of the time, with few significant sources of faecal contamination.

-Enterococci levels generally increased with increasing rainfall, occasionally exceeding the safe swimming limit after 5 mm, and often after 20 mm or more.
+Enterococci levels generally increased with increasing rainfall, occasionally exceeding the safe swimming limit after 5 mm or more of rain and often after 20 mm or more.

-Site type Assessment period Dry weather samples suitable for swimming Water samples Beach gra status Ocean beach Sep 2021 to Apr 2023 100% 100 Stable \bigcirc
+Site type Assessment period Dry weather samples suitable for swimming Water samples Beach grade status Ocean beach Aug 2022 to Apr 2024 100% 100 Improved •